YDIN/branding/docs/goals.md

 ## 1.2.
 What reaction(s) do you want in your target client?

-The first and most important reaction you want is to simply get your profile openeded.
-If your potential client sees you in LinkedIn search results or in the feed, and doesn't get interested enough to open your profile, whatever is in the profile doesn't matter.
+The first and most important reaction you want is to simply get your profile opened.
+If your potential client sees you in LinkedIn search results or in the feed and doesn't get interested enough to open your profile, whatever is in the profile doesn't matter.
 The first impression counts.

 After you've "lured" a person to open your profile, for each defined client group, think about what you want them to do?

 ### A. "Approve you"

-For example, above mentioned HR checks your profile and doesn't find reasons not to hire you.
+For example, above-mentioned HR checks your profile and doesn't find reasons not to hire you.

 ### B. Connect with you